Fair Interventions in Weighted Congestion Games: Introduction

 \subsection{Techniques}

-Three separate sets of techniques are needed to prove each of the results.
+Three separate sets of techniques are needed to prove our results.

 The lower bound for fair interventions is shown using, at its core, a symmetry argument.
 Specifically, the lower bound is obtained by exhibiting an instance of weighted congestion games where any fair intervention induces high cost at the worst mixed Nash equilibrium, relative to the optimal allocation.
 Interestingly, the instance utilized consists of a network with parallel links and identical players.
 In these settings, fair interventions maintain the symmetry of the game owing to their definition, so that a symmetric mixed Nash equilibrium must exist \cite{nashgames}.
-One then concludes by showing that any mixed profile, whether or not an equilibrium, has the desired high social cost.
+One then concludes by showing that any symmetric mixed profile, whether or not an equilibrium, has the desired high social cost.

 Taxation mechanisms are a natural type of intervention often considered to reduce the price of anarchy, and their \emph{fairness} follows readily from their definition.
 Contrary to that, providing a recipe to design taxation mechanisms that are both efficiently computable \emph{and} achieve the desired approximation is significantly more challenging.
 We achieve this goal following a two-pronged approach.
-First, we leverage the result from \cite{Makarychev18}, that we adapt to formulate and solve a Linear Programming (LP) relaxation of minimizing the social cost.
-While this relaxation has an exponential number of decision variables (for each resource there is a variable for each subset of players), the resulting LP can be solved in polynomial time to arbitrary precision using the ellipsoid method.
-Second, we define a taxation mechanism that, given the solution of the LP relaxation as an input, defines taxes for each resource individually based on the input variables that correspond to that resource.
-To show that the proposed taxes achieve the desired price of anarchy, we build upon the very definition of Nash equilibrium, and show critical inequalities based on stochastic orders of sums of Poisson random variables, which are again based on the LP relaxation.
-Each of these steps presents challenges on their own and their combination provides a tight analysis.

-Perhaps closest in spirit to this contribution is the result for unweighted congestion games from \cite{paccagnan2021optimal}.
-However there are significant differences between the two.
-Most notably, therein, the authors obtain a fractional allocation of desired quality by solving a minimization problem where the cost on each resource is replaced by a Poisson approximant.
-While this problem can be solved in polynomial time for the unweighted case, such optimization problem is unfortunately non-convex in the weighted setting, and thus such an approach can not be applied here.
-Beyond, the taxation mechanism we propose is significantly different, as it needs to deal with player-specific weights.
+First, we compute a fractional solution to a Linear Programming (LP) relaxation for the problem of minimizing the social cost, and then design taxes which, using the solution as input, make sure that the resulting equilibria achieve the desired approximation.